snc2work/project-analyzer/README.md

 1. Click the "Terminal Log" button in the status bar
 2. The button will be highlighted while recording
 3. Click again to stop recording
-4. Logs are saved in `terminal.log`
+4. Logs are saved in `terminal-history.txt`

 ## Primary Use Cases